arturwojnar/blog/articles/architecture-the-bad-parts.md

 ### Database diagram 🗄️

-Once we designed the classes, we can decide what tables do we need. **The matter is simple.
-Three classes is all we need.** Check out the Image 4. ✨
+Once we designed the classes, we can decide what tables we need. **The matter is simple.
+Three tables are all we need.** Check out Image 4. ✨

 <article-image src="/public/articles/architecture-the-bad-parts/db.webp" label="Image 4.
 UML Database Diagram.
 Isn't that beautifully and encouraging simple?"></article-image>

-_Alerts_ and _Measurements_ refer the _Users_.
+`Alerts` and `Measurements` refer to `Users`.
 Logical, right? ✅

-There's a chance you learned about the [Database normalization and the normal forms](https://en.wikipedia.org/wiki/Database_normalization).
-If you do, you're lucky bastard! 🍀 You'll be able to tell about that to your kids in one sentence with CDs, tapes, walkmans, etc. 📼
+There's a chance you learned about [database normalization and the normal forms](https://en.wikipedia.org/wiki/Database_normalization).
+If you did, you lucky bastard! 🍀 You'll be able to tell your kids about that in one sentence along with CDs, tapes, walkmans, etc. 📼

-Probably the schema is at least in the [2NF](https://en.wikipedia.org/wiki/Second_normal_form), as none of _non-prime attributes (that is, one not part of any candidate key) is functionally dependent on only a proper subset of the attributes making up a candidate key_.
+Probably the schema is at least in *2NF*, as none of the _non-prime attributes (that is, one not part of any candidate key) is functionally dependent on only a proper subset of the attributes making up a candidate key_.
 Hehe 😀😀😀

 ### The architecture 🏗️

 Right.
 The architecture.
 Architecture is a word. 📐

-We all do know the [_Layered Architecture_](https://dev.to/yasmine_ddec94f4d4/understanding-the-layered-architecture-pattern-a-comprehensive-guide-1e2j). **We've been taught it.
-It's everywhere.** Similarly, as the other "Architectures".
-But this one also seems be easy. 😌
+We all know the [*Layered Architecture*](https://dev.to/yasmine_ddec94f4d4/understanding-the-layered-architecture-pattern-a-comprehensive-guide-1e2j). **We've been taught it.
+It's everywhere.** Similarly to other "Architectures."
+But this one also seems easy. 😌

 So, please look at the Image 5. 👀

-_The controllers_ (_REST API_) refer the _Application layer_ (services) and it refers the _Domain layer_ and the _Persistence layer_ (repositories).
-Ok, maybe it is a bit twisted version of the pattern, because the Domain itself does not refer the repositories directly but rather operate on "clean" data.
-Normally, the Domain layer refers the Persistence layer.
-But hey, who told you, that I want to implement the worst version of all possible implementations? 😈
+The *controllers* (*REST API*) refer to the *Application layer* (services), which refers to the *Domain layer* and the *Persistence layer* (repositories).
+OK, maybe it's a slightly twisted version of the pattern, because the Domain itself does not refer to the repositories directly but rather operates on "clean" data.
+Normally, the Domain layer refers to the Persistence layer.
+But hey, who told you that I want to implement the worst version of all possible implementations? 😈

 <article-image src="/public/articles/architecture-the-bad-parts/layers.webp" label="Image 5.
 Layered Architecture.
-A bit improved, but stil..."></article-image>
+A bit improved, but still..."></article-image>

 ### The code 💻